Hariom-Nagar211/Sentiment-Analysis/README.md

 streamlit
 ```

-*(Add more based on your environment or specific use case.)*

----

 ## 📚 Acknowledgements

 - TensorFlow / Keras for model building
 - Streamlit for the web UI
-- Your own labeled dataset (or IMDb, Twitter, etc.)
+- IMDb for labeled dataset

----

-## 📃 License

-This project is licensed under the MIT License.

 ---
 ## ✨ Author

 **Hariom Nagar**